actionml/docs.actionml.com/h_ur_config.md

   When the `"type"` is **"userDefined"** the property defined in `"name"` is expected to rank any items that you wish to use as backfill.
 This may be useful, for instance, if you wish to show promoted items when no other method to recommend is possible.

-  In all cases the property value defined by `"name"` must be given a unique float value.
-For `"popular"`, `"trending"`, `"hot"`, and `"random"` the value is calculated by the UR.
-For `"userDefined"` the value is set using a `$set` event like any other property.
-See "Property Change Events" [here](ur_input.md).
+ - **name** optional, default = "popRank".
+Gives the field a a unique name in the model.

- - **name** give the field a name in the model and defaults to those mentioned above in the JSON.
+ - **type** optional, default = "popular" `"popular"`, `"trending"`, `"hot"` can be defined and use event counts per item one of these can be used with `"userDefined"` and/or `"random"`. `"popular"`, `"trending"`, `"hot"` use event counts that are just count, change in event counts, or change in "trending" values.
- - **type**  `"popular"`, `"trending"`, `"hot"` can be defined and use event counts per item one of these can be used with `"userDefined"` and/or `"random"`. `"popular"`, `"trending"`, `"hot"` use event counts that are just count, change in event counts, or change in "trending" values.
+ - **indicatorNames** required when rankings are specified.
+This only applies to the popularity types but must be defined for them.
+For instance to change from using conversions only to conversions plus item views you can specify a "popular" ranking type with `"indicatorNames": ["buy", "view"]`.
+The indicators/events that contribute to "popular" must have the same item ids as the primary indicator/event.

 	 **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects.
 Making this time period smaller may cause odd effects.
 Popular is not split and trending splits the events in two.
 So choose the duration accordingly.

 	 These each add a rank value to items in the model that is used if collaborative filtering recommendations cannot be made.
 Since they rank all items they also obey filters, boosts, and business rules as any CF recommendation would.
 For example setting rankings allows CF to be preferred, then "popular" then "random" falling back to the ranking in the order they are defined.
 	- **indicatorNames** this is allowed only with one of the popularity types and is an array of indicator/Event names to use in calculating the popularity model, this defaults to the primary/conversion Event&mdash;the first in the `algorithm.indicators` list.
 	- **duration**  this is allowed only with one of the popularity types and is a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
-* **numESWriteConnections**: optional, default = number of threads in entire Spark Cluster, which may overload Elasticsearch when writing the trained model to it.
+* **numESWriteConnections**: optional, default = number of threads in entire Spark Cluster.
+This number of connections MAY overload Elasticsearch when writing the trained model to it.

-    If you see task failures, event if retries cause no Job failure, this will help remove the errors by throttling the write operation to ES.
+    If you see task failures, even if retries cause no Job failure, this will help remove the errors by throttling the write operation to ES.
 The other option is to add to / scale out your ES cluster because this will slow the Spark cluster down by reducing the number of tasks used to write to ES and so remove the errors.
 The rule of thumb for this setting is (numberOfNodesHostingPrimaries * bulkRequestQueueLength) * 0.75.
 In general this is (numberOfESCores * 50) * 0.75, where 50 comes from the Elasticsearch bulk queue default.
 * **seed** optional, default: random Set this if you want repeatable downsampling for some offline tests.
 This can be ignored and shouldn't be set in production.